Interactive Map

 Start your visit with a stop at the Quincy CVB to get all the local information on where to visit and great local places to eat and stay.

-Pickup brochures for driving tours of the Fr.
-Tolton sites and the Mormon refuge sites.
-Fr.
-Tolton, the first African-American priest in the United States, escaped slavery as a child during the Civil War and came with his mother and siblings to Quincy.
+While exploring the villa, pick up brochures for driving tours of the Father Tolton and Mormon refuge sites.
+Father Tolton was the first African-American priest in the United States, who escaped slavery as a child during the Civil War and came with his mother and siblings to Quincy.
+The Mormon's history also connects to Quincy.
 During the winter of 1838-39, Quincy provided a haven for the Mormons escaping Missouri before they settled in Nauvoo.

 Explore this site.